-- 26. What steps has the State Party taken to ensure that those individuals, groups and entities acting under its authority respect Covenant rights outside the territory of the State Party? - 27.
-What steps has the State Party taken to ensure that those individuals, groups and entities, including corporations and other business entities incorporated or domiciled in its territory and/or its jurisdiction, respect Covenant rights outside the territory of the State Party? - 28.
-What steps has the State Party taken to ensure that, in the event Covenant rights are violated by individuals, groups and entities acting under its authority or by other individuals, groups and entities, including corporations and other business entitles incorporated or based in the State Party, there exist accessible accountably mechanisms and effective remedies for victims of those violations?
+- 40. The State Party must respect and ensure Covenant rights extra-territorially including ensuring that those individuals, groups and entities acting under its authority respect Covenant rights outside the territory of the State Party. - 41.
+The State Party must to ensure that those individuals, groups and entities, including corporations and other business entities incorporated or domiciled in its territory and/or its jurisdiction, respect Covenant rights outside the territory of the State Party. - 42.
+The State Party must abide by its obligations under the Covenant, including extra-territorial obligations, for decisions made within Inter-Governmental Organizations including International Financial Institutions. - 43.
+The State Party must ensure that, in the event Covenant rights are violated by individuals, groups and entities acting under its authority, including within Inter-Governmental Organizations, or by other individuals, groups and entities, including corporations and other business entitles incorporated or based in the State Party, there exist accessible accountably mechanisms and effective remedies for victims of those violations.